Self-Infilling Code Generation: Introduction

-Besides, the self-infilling generation further implies a \emph{looping} mechanism (\cref{model:self_infilling:looped}) to enhance the decoding process.
-This mechanism leverages the complementary nature of left-to-right and self-infilling methods to iteratively update generated code snippets with broader contexts, wherein the output from one mode seamlessly informs the input to the other (\cref{fig:self-infill}d).
-In self-infilling, the suffix is generated based solely on the prefix with a rather limited context.
-This can be addressed by chaining a subsequent left-to-right decoding phase, enabling the suffix to be re-generated within an expanded context that now includes the infilled middle.
+Besides, self-infilling implies a \emph{looping} mechanism (\cref{model:self_infilling:looped}) to further enhance the decoding process.
+Leveraging the complementary nature of left-to-right and self-infilling methods, it iteratively updates code snippets with broader contexts, wherein the output from one mode seamlessly informs the input to the other (\cref{fig:self-infill}d).
+Specifically, the suffix in self-infilling is generated based solely on the prefix with a rather limited context.
+This can be addressed by chaining a subsequent left-to-right decoding phase, enabling the suffix to be re-generated within an expanded context that includes the infilled middle.
 Similarly, we can continue by appending the next self-infilling to synchronize the middle and the prefix based on the latest suffix information.
-Such piece-wise synchronization allows each snippet to be updated with expanded contexts in a coordinated manner.
+Such piece-wise synchronization allows each snippet to be recurrently updated with more informative contexts.

-Intuitively, self-infill-augmented generation mirrors human coding practices, which typically do not conform strictly to a linear, left-to-right progression.
-Instead, code is usually written via a dynamic process of continuous refinement, editing, and reconnection of fragments, as reflected by the developed interruption and looping mechanism.
-While the replication of human coding strategies may not necessarily be the optimal approach for language models, our extensive experiments (\cref{exp}) on various code generation benchmarks verify the effectiveness of self-infilling.
+Intuitively, the developed interruption and looping mechanism mirrors human coding practices, which typically do not conform strictly to a linear, left-to-right progression.
+Instead, code is usually written via a dynamic process of continuous refinement, editing, and reconnection of fragments.
+While the replication of human coding strategies may not necessarily be the optimal approach for language models, our extensive experiments (\cref{exp}) on various code benchmarks verify the effectiveness of self-infilling generation.
 We demonstrate that our framework brings significant improvements in the quality and regularity of code generation compared to conventional left-to-right approaches.
-Our code will be made publicly available.